Daniel Brown (American football)

-Daniel Brown (born May 26, 1992) is an American football tight end who is a free agent.
-He played college football at James Madison, and was signed by the Baltimore Ravens as an undrafted free agent in 2015.
-He also played for the Chicago Bears and Kansas City Chiefs.
+Daniel Brown (born May 26, 1992) is an American former professional football player who was a tight end in the National Football League (NFL).
+He played college football for the James Madison Dukes, and was signed by the Baltimore Ravens as an undrafted free agent in 2015.
+He was also a member of the Chicago Bears, New York Jets and Kansas City Chiefs.

-High school career
+Early life

 Brown attended Isle of Wight Academy, where he was a three-sport athlete (basketball, football, and baseball).
-From 2005-2007, he helped Isle of Wight win three consecutive state championships.
+From 2005 to 2007, he helped Isle of Wight win three consecutive state championships.
 As a junior, he was named Second-team All-State and First-team All-conference.
 As senior, he was named First-team All-state, as well as All-Conference.
 During his junior and senior seasons in basketball, he was named First-team All-state and All-conference.
 He was named a team captain in basketball as a freshman, junior and senior.
 In baseball, he was named First-team All-state, and All-Conference as a senior, as well as the team's Most Valuable Player (MVP) as a sophomore and senior.
 He was also named to the honor roll during all four years at Isle of Wight Academy.